From Pain to Possibility: What Nine Inch Nails: The Downward Spiral Teaches Us About Being Human

 For the first time, the noise fades.
 A fragile melody emerges.
 This is the therapy room at its best: the brief reprieve where safety makes it possible to begin feeling without being overwhelmed.

-The wish to erase oneself entirely.
+The wish to erase oneself.
 Suicidal ideation often comes from this place: when feelings feel unbearable and self-worth collapses.
 Therapy provides the one thing this track can’t, another voice in the room, so you don’t face it alone.

 Intimacy is laced with disgust.
 Love feels parasitic.
 This is attachment trauma made audible: when closeness feels dirty, and shame corrodes self-worth.